 However, remember that flank is not guaranteed.
-Try to avoid wasting half of round waiting for potential flank unless you are asked by your team to focus on watching flank!
+Try to avoid wasting half of the round waiting for a potential flank unless you are asked by your team to focus on doing so!

 - Dedicate a flank watcher

-A flank watch is especially useful and recommended tool when the attack on objective comes from a single direction.
+A flank watch is an especially useful and recommended tool when your attack on an objective comes from a single direction.

-There is no need for all attackers to watch the same angles and push at the same time (unless rushing).
-Instead, have one teammate cover your back as skilled teams will realize singular push direction quickly and reveal such information to their roamers.
+There is no need for all attackers to watch the same angles and push at the same time (unless you are rushing).
+Instead, have one teammate cover your back.
+Skilled defensive teams will realize singular push direction quickly and reveal such information to their roamers.